Diversity and Social Justice Education

 LGBTQ Center Workshops

-The LGBTQ Center currently offers three workshops for University faculty, staff, students, and community members who are committed to learning more about LGBTQ+ advocacy.
+The LGBTQ Center offers workshops for University faculty, staff, students, and community members who are interested in learning more about LGBTQ+ issues and advocacy.